Cdemeke1227/project-three-research/README.md

 # Tech Questions
 --------------
 ## What tech stack should we use and why?
+ - Research for Sequlize(SQL)
+        - This can work if we have a seperate tranaction table for every user.
+Functions would have to use realtime data and these tables to calculate portfolio values.
+        - We can create tables for Users, All Stocks, Stock Price, Transactions(each user get own transactions table), Holdings, Game Metrics.
+        - I had a hard time finding examples of thie implemention [Better-Future](https://github.com/saravena/Better-Future)
-*   Database and Model: Mongoose or Sequelize
+    *   Database Tables
         - Users
+            - name
+            - email
-    - Portfolios:
+            - avatar
         - Transactions Type:     Keep it simple with just "buy" and "sell"
+            - type
+            - shares
+            - price
-    - Holdings
+            - value
-    - Stock Information
+            - ticker
         - Stock Prices - can be recived in realtime and use functions to calculate each stock Value, ROI(%), and ROI($)
+        * Will need Joins for USERS&&Transactions

-*   Data unrelated to stock market
+    *   Data Tables unrelated to stock market
         - Game Metrics:     Rank, Points, etc...
         - Friends
         - Messaging
         - Message Board
         - Avatars
         - User Customizaton
         - Admin

     - Research for Mongoose(NoSQL) - to store Portfolio data, this will be very flat.
 We can keep the portfolios seprate from the stock data.
         - I suggested Mongo for portfolio becuase we do not want a predefined schema, becuase we want the user to add and remove any number of stocks at will.
 We don't want a rigid structure.
-        - I found the following examples:  [plum](https://github.com/jadnco/plum), [Commandiv Stack](https://www.mongodb.com/blog/post/building-a-secure-stock-trading-app-with-mongodb-atlas)
+        - I found the following examples:  [Commandiv Stack](https://www.mongodb.com/blog/post/building-a-secure-stock-trading-app-with-mongodb-atlas)
         - There isn't much on stack over flow [stackoverflow questions 1](https://dba.stackexchange.com/questions/160772/is-mongodb-a-good-fit-to-track-a-stock-portfolio)

-    - Research for Sequlize(SQL)
-        - This can work if we have a seperate tranaction table for every user.
-Functions would have to use realtime data and these tables to calculate portfolio values.
-        - We can create tables for Users, All Stocks, Stock Price, Transactions(each user get own transactions table), Holdings, Game Metrics.
-        - I had a hard time finding examples of thie implemention [Better-Future](https://github.com/saravena/Better-Future)

     - The data (stock prices etc.) being retrieved from an API may not need to be stored.
 We will need access realtime values for buy/selling functions.
 We may only need stock data in realtime transactions, portfolio value calculating, and charting.
     - We may need SQL if we want to store and chart historical data, unless we can find a plugin?
 If not we can use https://www.highcharts.com/products/highstock/ or other products.

-*   API
-    -   GET, POST, DELETE  /api/users  (I added delete b/c of GDPR)
-    -   GET, PUT,   /api/users/:id
-    -   GET, POST   /api/portfolios
-    -   GET          /api/transctions
-    -   GET, POST   /api/transctions/:id
-    -   GET, POST   /api/portfolios/:id/transctions
-    -   GET, PUT   /api/users/game

 *   Methods and Funcions
     -   Grab current price and calculate value of a single stock holding